Frequently Asked Questions for Parents and Students

 Typically diplomas or courses that are earned through public school districts and schools accredited through a state Department of Education are accepted by almost all post-secondary institutions and employers.
 There are also national, regional and private school accreditation agencies that have widely accepted accreditations.
 It is always wise to investigate a school's accreditation and accrediting agency, especially when considering alternative, online, private or distance education schools and courses.

 3. How do I know whether an online school is accredited?

 All multi-district and single district schools listed on the Office of Online and Blended Learning site are accredited by the school district or Charter School Institute which they are authorized with.
 The school districts and Charter School Institute are accredited by the state.
-Additionally, some of the schools listed on the site may have also sought accreditation through regional accreditation agencies such as the agencies listed below.
+Additionally, some of the schools listed on the site may have also sought accreditation through regional accreditation agencies such as the agency listed below.

 4. How do I enroll my student in an online school or program?

 Most online schools will have their own specific steps for enrollment.
 However, online schools typically require the same documents as a brick and mortar school such as a birth certificate, proof of residency, immunization records, and prior school records if applicable.
 You will need to be a resident of the state of Colorado for enrollment in a multi-district school.
 If you are enrolling in a single district school/program, you will need to be a resident of the school district that the school or program operates in.